Festive period travel: Keeping employees safe over Christmas

 Encourage staff to check and share information about the vehicle they use with someone they trust.
 Confirming the driver’s name, as well as the licence plate number and make of the car, when the car arrives and sharing this information with someone else can help people to feel and be safer.

 Tell everyone to trust their instincts.
 If someone feels worried or unsafe while using a taxi or private hire vehicle, they can ask the driver to stop in a busy area and get out of the car.
-If the driver refuses to stop, they should use a mobile to call the police, and alert other drivers and pedestrians by waving or calling out of the window.

 Try to make your staff aware of any changes or cancellations to public transport services, and encourage everyone to check departure times and know which stop they need.